dgolbourn/pcraft/README.md

 There is also a file server to host the client-side resource packs and mods.

 [Here](http://cdn.pcraft.co.uk/album/latest.png) is the world so far!

+[Here](https://github.com/dgolbourn/percycraft/wiki/Mods) is more information about the modifications of Percycraft compared to vanilla Minecraft

 For players
 -----------